-Arriving at Work Before or Leaving After Scheduled Work Hours - Arriving at work before the scheduled starting time or leaving work after the scheduled ending time for an employee's own convenience is permitted but is not to be included in working time.
-No work may be performed for the Town outside of the employee's regular work schedule unless prior approval has been obtained from the Department Head (i.e. unauthorized overtime is prohibited).
+Arriving at Work Before or Leaving After Scheduled Work Hours - Arriving at work before the scheduled starting time or leaving work after the scheduled ending time for an employee's own convenience is permitted but is not to be included in working time, unless authorized and in accordance with the Town's Flexible Scheduling, Flex Time and Overtime policy (Section 602).
+No work may be performed for the Town outside of the employee's regular work schedule unless prior approval has been obtained from the Department Head (i.e. unauthorized overtime, or flexible scheduling is prohibited).
 Violations of this policy will result in appropriate corrective action.
 (This provision applies only to FLSA non-exempt employees.)